“We get nudged back onto our life’s intended path, no matter which way we turn.” – CJ Zahner in a moment of inept optimism.

 “Well, think of it this way,” positive Jody says.
 “You could be Brittany marrying Jax, or you could be Lisa Vanderpump.”

-And there is my ray of hope.
+And with that, a ray of hope surfaces.
 I snap out of my stupor and take a breath, marvel at how low even Jody has fallen.
 Ellie has somehow sucked her into our entangled reality-TV web.

-If ten years ago, someone told me Jody Cancilla would watch reality-TV, I would have said Hilary Clinton was more likely to be Monica Lewinski’s matron of honor.
-My God, Jody had so much common sense she made Dr. Phil look like a bald Charles Manson.
+If ten years ago, someone told me Jody Cancilla would watch reality TV, I would have said Hillary Clinton was more likely to be Monica Lewinski’s matron of honor.
+Jody had so much common sense she made Dr. Phil look like a bald Charles Manson.

 “Lisa Vanderpump,” Ellie yells.
 “Are you kidding?
 She has it all.”

-“She’s suffering post-traumatic stress,” Jody says.
+“She’s suffering post-traumatic stress,” Jody asserts.
 Her life evaluating skills have resurfaced.

 “From what?”
 Ellie’s appalled.
 “Todd’s hair implants?”